BilgeGates/Netflix-Clone/README.md

 # Netflix-Clone

-###  Hello, this project is created using HTML, CSS and JavaScript.
+###  Hello, this project is created using HTML and CSS.

 ## Setup Project